Best Advanced Key Largo Diving

 The strong current also means that the water is usually exceptionally clear.
 From above, you can easily see the ship far below, making out her dark form 120 feet below the water's surface.

-This Amazon dive map of the Duane gives you a chance to study her deck where at 60 feet you'll encounter her mast and crow's nest.
+The Amazon dive map for the Duane also gives you a chance to study her deck where at 60 feet you'll encounter her mast and crow's nest.

 At 70 feet, forward of amidships you'll find her navigating bridge.
 Her superstructure deck is reached at 90 feet, and the main deck is found at 100 feet.